RIOC’s Plan for Southpoint Park Hits Opposition

 Worries about habitat destruction, developer overreach and more…

-RIOC’s plans for Southpoint Park take a major first step next year, according to a presentation made to its board in October.
-The activity involves, not just restoring, but improving East River access, spurred by Superstorm Sandy’s damages.
-Army Corps of Engineers and other approvals are pending.
-But opponents are venting anger over what looks like another RIOC stealth operation.
+RIOC’s plans for Southpoint Park take a major first step in 2020, according to a presentation made to its board in October.
+The activity involves, not just restoring, but expanding East River access, spurred by Superstorm Sandy’s damages.
+But opponents vent protests over what looks like another RIOC stealth operation.

 When the always shaky plan to “enhance” Southpoint took shape, three and a half years ago, RIOC looked for resident input.